-At the 2023 Annual Meeting of Stockholders, held on August 1, 2023, the Company's stockholders approved the advisory (non-binding) vote on executive compensation with 97% of the votes entitled to vote and represented by person or by proxy cast in favor of the proposal regarding the Company's executive compensation program.
+At the 2024 Annual Meeting of Stockholders, held on July 30, 2024, the Company's stockholders approved the advisory (non-binding) vote on executive compensation with over 98% of the votes entitled to vote and represented by person or by proxy cast in favor of the proposal regarding the Company's executive compensation program.
 Our Board and management believe this vote indicates support by our stockholders for our executive compensation program and amounts.